saeed-anwar/CoinNet/README.md

 ## Test
 #### Quick start
 1. Download the trained models for our paper and place them in '..'.
 The model can be downloaded from [Google Drive](https://drive.google.com/open?id=1G6eCoD1RI2tde8advwxlqgTlgRwzHWGP).
+The size is 409MB

 2. Cd to '..', run the following scripts.
     **You can use the following script to test the algorithm**